pkaddis/pkaddis.github.io/_posts/2015-04-16-Basic-Flashing-LED-Vehicle-Anti-theft-+-Kill-Switch-Install.markdown

 -Distributor
 -Ignition Coil

 My Zuki being a manual car, the starter motor and battery was out of the equation because you could easily jump start the car whilst rolling in gear.
-If the fuel pump was off, the car would still start and run until the lines would become empty therefore giving the theft about a block of drive time.
+If the fuel pump was off, the car would still start and run until the lines would become empty therefore giving the thief about a block of drive time.

 What I ended up doing was pulling a fuse called the “ignition coil-meter” and tested the ignition, the car would turn to accessories and turn over but would not start, which was perfect.

 I followed the wire, cut it and wired a 12v switch in series and put it………….ah nice try.
 Sorry but really the position is up to you, I ended up re-using a switch in my car from factory, so if you do use a switch just don’t place it in the obvious.

 That’s all really and the result looked great, the LED was very bright and it actually made a great light when trying to insert the key into my ignition barrel on a late night and the kill switch was mounted in a position where I’ll never forget to switch it off.
-So next time a theft comes around hopefully they’ll be so impressed that they’ll leave me a slab of beers 😉
+So next time a thief comes around hopefully they’ll be so impressed that they’ll leave me a slab of beers 😉

 ![1989 Suzuki Vitara](https://raw.githubusercontent.com/pkaddis/pkaddis.github.io/master/images/1989suzuki.jpg "1989 Suzuki Vitara")